Did your cat start scratching more than usual and got you wondering whether she might have fleas? Or worse, did you see some on her?

 Once done, the product will be absorbed by your cat’s skin, it will slowly release and repel fleas over the following 30 days.
-This is the best way to get rid of fleas from your cat.
+This is the best way to get rid of them from your cat.

-Now that that’s done, we can get rid of the rest of the fleas and flea eggs that are probably hanging around your house.
+Now that that’s done, we can get rid of the rest of the fleas and eggs that are probably hanging around your house.

 How to get rid of fleas in the house?